ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 10. Naming

 The WG's broader scope under this charter strains the literal reading of "Supply Chain Integrity."
-We considered renaming (candidates include *"Maintainer Enablement WG"* and *"Producer Enablement WG"*) and chose to preserve the SCI name for now, citing brand continuity and substantive overlap between supply-chain integrity and maintainer-side adoption.
-We commit to revisiting within 12 months of charter adoption.
+The WG considered renaming (candidates include *"Maintainer Enablement WG"* and *"Producer Enablement WG"*) and chose to preserve the SCI name for now, citing brand continuity and substantive overlap between supply-chain integrity and maintainer-side adoption.

 ## 11. Intellectual property / licensing